 Sometimes, other procedures may be recommended to be performed in combination with eyelid surgery to improve the transition between the eyelids and the surrounding areas of the face.
 In these cases, the addition of other procedures at the same time as blepharoplasty can give a better overall result due to improved facial balance and harmony.
 A mid-face lift, facial fat grafting, nanofat injections, CO2 laser resurfacing, direct or CO2 laser festoon treatment, and/or dermal fillers may be suggested by Dr. Lewen to give you the best possible result and enhance your overall aesthetic outcome.

 What is the Recovery like After Eyelid Surgery / Blepharoplasty?

 Depending on the specific details of what your surgery will include, your medical history and medications, the actual procedure(s) performed, and the surgical time involved, the recovery and the healing period after surgery can be quite variable.
 For upper eyelid surgery, the average procedure time is approximately one hour, and the average downtime is typically about one to two weeks, during which most of the bruising and swelling will likely recede.
 For lower eyelid surgery, the average downtime can vary around at least two to three weeks for most of the bruising and swelling to recede.

-The consultation with Dr. Lewen takes about 30 to 45 minutes and allows him to work with you to develop a treatment plan.
-The cost of eyelid surgery/blepharoplasty is based upon this plan.
+The cost of eyelid surgery is based upon the treatment plan that Dr. Lewen develops during your 30- to 45-minute consultation.
 We invite you to learn about our financing options prior to your consultation.